 What experience do you have?

-I have worked as a therapist for the past nine years in many settings.
+I have worked as a therapist for the past ten years in many settings.
 That includes working at a non-profit agency, in schools, and in private practice.
-Before becoming a therapist though, I worked as a teacher’s assistant and was also a behavioral coach for children with special needs.
+Before becoming a therapist, I worked as a teacher’s assistant and was also a behavioral coach for children with special needs.

-I have also run batterer’s intervention groups that were court-ordered.
-Working with the courts and in rehabilitating perpetrators of domestic violence was rewarding work where I learned so much.
+I have also run court-ordered batterer’s intervention groups with Los Angeles County probation department.
+Working with the courts and in rehabilitating perpetrators of domestic violence was rewarding work where I gained a lot of experience.
 During that time I also provided counseling to victims of domestic violence and their families.

 Do you have a degree?

-(I have a Latina and Italian background and felt it was really important for me to take additional courses so that I could provide comprehensive support in these communities.)
+(I have a Latina and Italian background and felt it was really important for me to take additional courses so that I could provide comprehensive support to those in these communities.)

 What do people come in to see you for the most?